kb674/K8s-nginx/README.md

 # K8s-nginx
-Configuration files to deploy an nginx container to an AKS container
+Configuration files to deploy an nginx container to an AKS cluster.

 ## To run